BlueStamp-Engineering-2022/Jacob_BSE_Project/index.md

 # First Milestone

 My first milestone was a rough assembly of the compass outside of the frame to make sure that the code I wrote first.
 The code is going to take some calibration during final assembly but the software works.
+I had to slog through some trig in order to get the code functioning and I had to subtract 360 to shift the compass to my perspective, but after that the project ran well.

 ([![Jacob Milestone 1](https://res.cloudinary.com/marcomontalbano/image/upload/v1657037049/video_to_markdown/images/youtube--hbI8-BUiuUs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=hbI8-BUiuUs "Jacob Milestone 1"))
 # Starter Project